 Pastoral care for our congregation has developed over recent years and members are very supportive of each other.
 A pastoral care coordinator provides a valuable link between those needing support and others in the congregation able to give it.
 Rotas have been arranged for those who need help with shopping or transport.
 A Pastoral Team of six members, who have received training, visit people in need in the community, led and overseen by the Associate Vicar.
 If people would like to be visited, or know of people in our neighbourhood who need some help, please contact the Associate Vicar.

-A number of Bible Study group meet regularly.
+St. Mary’s Bible Reading Fellowship (BRF) Group meets monthly at St. Mary’s.
 Other groups happen during different seasons in the church’s year such as Lent.
 Occasional Quiet Days are run using the excellent new facilities in the Church extension.
 Tuesday Afternoon Group (TAG) is a social activity group open to all, both from the congregation and the local community.
 It meets monthly, on the 2nd Tuesday, in the church hall, and usually has a visiting speaker.
 Afternoon tea is provided.

 There is a team of 3 voluntary organists who between them play for all our services.
-A small orchestra plays at the 10.00am services.
+A small orchestra plays occasionally at our family worship services.
 A choir practices in the Autumn to sing at the annual carol service.

-St Mary’s has a strong tradition of outreach beyond the district and raises and donates money to a variety of causes including the Jeel al-Amal Boys Home in Jerusalem, toys and gifts for British Humanitarian Aid, Luton Accommodation and Move-on Project, and The Children’s Society.
+St Mary’s has a strong tradition of outreach beyond the district and raises and donates money to a variety of causes including the Jeel al-Amal Boys Home in Jerusalem, toys and gifts for British Humanitarian Aid, Signposts and Azalea in Luton, Canine Partners, and The Children’s Society.
 Fund-raising activities have brought the church and the local community together on several occasions and our hospitality has been much enjoyed by those who come.
 These include the Harvest Supper, the annual fete and quizzes.
 People often take part in the Good Friday March of Witness in the town and an annual inter-church quiz.
 St Mary’s has growing links with the three schools in the district (two primary and one secondary).

-Kinsbourne Common Nursery and Play-School uses the Church Hall four mornings weekly.
+Kinsbourne Common Nursery uses the Church Hall four mornings weekly.
 One Brownie pack meets in St. Mary’s hall (Wednesday evening) and are invited to major festivals.
-The building is frequently hired out for groups such as the WI, language classes and birthday parties.
+The building is frequently hired out for groups such as the WI, lip reading classes, lace makers, and bridge club.
 To book the hall or small meeting room please contact the hall manager, Susan Grout, email:email@example.com or via the Parish Office, Tel: 01582 765524 or email:firstname.lastname@example.org